In This Article

 © Marietta Museum of History

-Originally constructed in 1845 as a cotton warehouse, then becoming a hotel in 1855, and later serving as a hos[ital and morgue during the Civil War, the building has been the subject of several several stories and ghost folklore.
+I found the building itself fascinating because it was originally built in 1845 as a cotton warehouse, became a hotel in 1855, and later served as a hospital and morgue during the Civil War.
+The building has been the subject of several several stories and ghost folklore.

 1 Depot St, Marietta, GA 30060, Phone: 770-794-5710